-- 1123.
-Their use in connection with fires in electrical equipment such as panelboards, switchboards, motors, and the like is not recommended. - NOTE: In some cases, fires in electrical equipment may be such that the quenching and cooling effect of large quantities of water or solutions containing large percentages of water is necessary.
-In such cases equipment should be made electrically dead before applying water or water solutions. - 1124.
+1123.
+Their use in connection with fires in electrical equipment such as panelboards, switchboards, motors, and the like is not recommended.

+NOTE: In some cases, fires in electrical equipment may be such that the quenching and cooling effect of large quantities of water or solutions containing large percentages of water is necessary.
+In such cases equipment should be made electrically dead before applying water or water solutions.

+- 1124.
 Their use is limited to fires which may be readily reached by liquids thrown or poured from a pail.
 These appliances are readily used while being carried about. - 1125.
 When located outdoors or in unheated sections of buildings containers must, when continued temperatures lower than 40° F. may be encountered, be protected against freezing as described in paragraph 1146.

 - 1131.
-Unit of Distribution;-Five (5) filled 12-quart fire pails or six (6) similarly constructed filled 10-quart fire pails are considered as a unit for Class A fires.
-Units shall be provided in accordance with Section 3, Distribution of Units. - 1132.
+Units.
+Within structures or open sheds, the unit combinations cited above shall be located as required by Section 3 herein, "Distribution of Units," with the travel distance requirements determined by the relative combustibility of the materials being protected determining whether the occupancy is light hazard or ordinary hazard. - 1132.
 Arrangement.
-Pail units shall be conspicuously located where they will always be readily accessible and so distributed as to be immediately available in event of fire.
-Pails should be hung on hangers or set on brackets or shelves so that their upper rims will not be higher than 5 feet nor less than 2 feet from the floor. - NOTE: Casks or drums with pails, and bucket-tanks, shall be similarly arranged except that pails are enclosed inside of bucket-tanks and may be enclosed inside of tanks or drums.
+Pail and water container units shall be conspicuously located where they will always be readily accessible and so distributed as to be immediately available in event of fire.
+Filled pails should be hung on hangers or set on brackets or shelves so that their upper rims will not be higher than 5 feet or less than 2 feet from the floor.
+Approved fire extinguishers shall also be provided for all power units and vehicles operating within or around structures.

+NOTE: Casks or drums with pails, and bucket-tanks, shall be similarly arranged except that pails are enclosed inside of bucket-tanks and may be enclosed inside of tanks or drums.

-- 1141.
-Pails (and casks, drums or tanks) shall be kept full at all times and be refilled immediately after use. - 1142.
-Pails (and casks, drums or tanks) shall be examined at regular intervals-several times a year-to make sure that they have not been tampered with or removed from their designated places; when anti-freeze solution is used, to determine (with a hydrometer) whether or not the specific gravity of the solution is such as to insure against its freezing at the lowest temperatures which may be encountered; to replace liquid which has become foul; and to see that the containers are kept full and to replace the liquid which may have evaporated.
-Covers shall be kept on containers.
+1141.
+Pails (and casks, drums or tanks) shall be kept full at all times and be refilled immediately after use.

+- 1142.
+Pails (and casks, drums or tanks) shall be examined at regular intervals several times a year to make sure that they have not been tampered with or removed from their designated places; when anti-freeze solution is used, to determine (with a hydrometer) whether or not the specific gravity of the solution is such as to insure against its freezing at the lowest temperatures which may be encountered; to replace liquid which has become foul; and to see that the containers are kept full and to replace the liquid which may have evaporated.
+Covers shall be kept on containers. - 1143.
-- 1143.
 At least once yearly the containers shall be examined for deterioration or injuries due to misuse.
-Containers which are not in good condition shall be replaced.
-At these inspections several pails shall be emptied as if at a fire, before an assembly of the occupants of the building.
-These exhibitions are valuable for the reasons outlined in paragraph 1005. - 1146.
+Containers which are not in good condition shall be replaced. - 1146.
 When located where continued temperatures below 40° F. may be encountered, containers shall be filled with an anti-freeze solution consisting of granulated or flake calcium chloride (free from magnesium chloride) dissolved in water.
 The following table shows approximately the temperature at which the resultant solution will freeze when granulated or flake calcium chloride (free from magnesium chloride) is added to water in the proportions shown:-